Berserk-Games/Tabletop-Simulator-API/docs/events.md

 ###onObjectSearchStart(...)

-Called when a search is started on any container.
+Called when a search is started on a container.

 !!!info "onObjectSearchStart(obj, player_color)"
     * [<span class="tag obj"></span>](types.md) **obj**: The Object which was searched.